 MA, BA (hons)

 Ben has a Masters Degree with Distinction in Sociology, a First Class Honour’s Degree in English literature and a Bachelor of Arts in English and Media & Communication.
-Having been awarded a University of Canterbury scholarship, his academic expertise is in semiotics and youth culture.
+Ben’s academic expertise is in semiotics, youth culture, and digital radicalism, and he is currently pursuing a PhD looking at radicalisation among alt-right communities online.
 Ben’s contemporary outlook adds an important dynamic to the work undertaken by Independent Research Solutions.
 His skill as a writer, in both natural and academic forms, helps to ensure that every report is technically excellent, efficiently written and easily understood.

 Professor Greg Newbold